TomWhitwell/MTM_Newsite_2022/_WorkshopDocs/Workshop_Calibration.md

 To calibrate the oscillators you need:
   * A tuner.
 Most DAWs have a built-in tuner, or you can use a phone app.
   * A small flat head screwdriver
+  * NB Use normal patch cables for calibration.
+Do not use illuminated patch cables, or Stackables that split the signal to two outputs.

   * Patience and time.
 Please don't try to do this in a hurry or while distracted.

 {% include linkedHeading.html heading="Short version" level=4 %}